hluk/CopyQ/docs/scripting-api.rst

    If argument is function it will be called with array of lines read from stdout whenever available.

+   :returns: Finished command properties or ``undefined`` if executable was not
+             found or could not be executed.
+   :rtype: :js:class:`FinishedCommand` or ``undefined``

-   E.g. create item for each line on stdout:
+   Example -- create item for each line on stdout:

    .. code-block:: js